+9.15.
 Preventing Radicalization and Extremism.

 - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups - Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces - > Terrorism is an action that: - Endangers or causes serious violence to a person/people; - · Causes serious damage to property; or - Seriously interferes or disrupts an electronic system
+This also includes calling for the death of members of the armed forces - Terrorism is an action that: - Endangers or causes serious violence to a person/people; - Causes serious damage to property; or - Seriously interferes or disrupts an electronic system

-The Counterterrorism and Security Act 2015, places a duty on all schools, in the exercise of their functions, to have 'due regard to the need to prevent people from being drawn into terrorism'.
-This duty is known as the Prevent duty, to ensure SHS fully meets this duty, we will have full regard to DfE, Prevent duty guidance (updated March 2016).
+The Counterterrorism and Security Act 2015, places a duty on all schools, in the exercise of their functions, to have the need to prevent people from becoming terrorists or supporting terrorism.
+This duty is known as the Prevent duty, to ensure SHS fully meets this duty, we will have full regard to DfE, Prevent duty guidance (updated 2023).